 Tess has been able to get special treats as time went on.
 Tess loves a small, about ¼ of a slice, piece of homemade bread with just a splash of butter.
-She finds that 1 piece of thin, deli sliced turkey compliments going out on a cold snowy day.
-If grated cheese (1 tsp.) happens to make it on to her chicken, she is in heaven.
+She finds that one piece of thin, deli-sliced turkey compliments going out on a cold snowy day.
+If grated cheese (one tsp.) happens to make it on to her chicken, she is in heaven.

 How Much to Feed

-The amount and how many times a day of food to feed daily depends on the breed od dog.
+The amount and how many times a day of food to feed daily depends on the breed of dog.

-For pugs: 1 to 8 years old is 1/2 cup of food twice daily.
+For pugs: one to eight years old is 1/2 to 3/4 cup of food twice daily.

-There are many charts and feeding guidlineson the internet for each individual breed.
+There are many charts and feeding guidelines on the internet for each individual breed.

-I serve Tess 1/3 cup of meat and top off the 1/2 cup measurement with a vegetable that has been cooked.
-Some are mashed, some are boiled and only a few are baked and considered a treat du to most vegetables will have a higher sugar content when baked.
+I serve Tess 1/4 cup of meat and top off the 1/2 cup measurement with a vegetable or veggie/ pasta mix that has been cooked.
+Some are mashed, some are boiled, and only a few are baked and considered a treat due to most vegetables having a higher sugar content when baked.